trallard/pycon2020-azure-functions/docs/02_functions_intro.rst

 Running your function locally
 -------------------------------

-Now that we have inspected the function we are ready to run it locally.
+Now that we have inspected the function, we are ready to run it locally.
 You can do so by pressing :kbd:`F5`.
 This will launch the debugging extension.
-Since we are using the timer trigger we need to set up an Azure storage account.
+Since we are using the timer trigger, we need to set up an Azure storage account.
 This is mainly to keep logs and other outputs.
 So you might get the following warning the first time you try and run your function locally.

 .. image:: _static/images/snaps/storage.png
     :align: center
     :alt: VS code debugger - add storage

-In the following windows select this options:
+In the following windows, select these options:

-- Create new storage account: make sure to give it a meaningful name (note only letters and numbers are accepted)
+- Create a new storage account: make sure to give it a meaningful name (note only letters and numbers are accepted)
-- **Resource group**: we want all of our services to be together so choose create anew resource group and give it a name
+- **Resource group**: we want all of our services to be together so choose to create a new resource group and give it a name
 - **Region**: this corresponds to the datacentre where your resources will be located (for example Central US)

 .. note:: You will need to be logged into Azure for you to be able to create your Storage Account.
 If you need help with this check :ref:`login_azure`.

-Once your storage account is created (if needed) you should see the Azure functions output in your terminal.
+Once your storage account is created (if needed), you should see the output of the Azure function in your terminal.

 .. image:: _static/images/snaps/functions_debug.png
     :align: center
     :alt: Running functions locally

-To stop the function you can press :kbd:`CTRL + C`.
+To stop the function, you can press kbd:`CTRL + C`.